chiruu12/NexNet/README.md

 ---

-Feel free to adjust any paths, URLs, or specific instructions to fit your project structure and repository.# MNIST-neural-network
+Feel free to adjust any paths, URLs, or specific instructions to fit your project structure and repository.
-A neural network for MNIST data set using only numpy!!!